zeeshanali/Online-Help/docs/Install_Guide/ig_ch_14_appB_backup_restore.md

 service chroma-supervisor start
 ```

-Alternatively, reboot the Manager for Lustre\* server.
+Alternatively, reboot the MIntel® Manager for Lustre* software server.
 The
 service will restart automatically.

 ### Potential Issues

-#### Internal Server Error Reported by Browser on Connection to the Manager for Lustre\* GUI
+#### Internal Server Error Reported by Browser on Connection to the Intel® Manager for Lustre* software GUI

 After the restore is complete and the services have been started, the
-Manager for Lustre\* software may report the following error
+Intel® Manager for Lustre* software may report the following error
 when an attempt is made to connect through the client browser:

 > **Internal Server Error**